By: I. Dekel

-In spirit of Wonder Woman‘s adaptation smashing success and the comic book adaptation title-wave washing us all in the past few years, there’s a great need to mention one man in specific: the praised English author Alan Moore.
+In spirit of the smashing success of Wonder Woman‘s adaptation and the comic book adaptation title-wave washing us all in the past few years, there’s a great need to mention one man in specific: the praised English author Alan Moore.
 Although he was not there during the glory days of DC comics‘ Wonder Woman or in charge of the latest super-hero block-busters, he was most defiantly behind more than several successful graphic novels which were later adapted into films.
 Here are some of them:

 Batman: The Killing Joke